wenda11/MyDemoApp/README.md

 Setup tconfig and wdio.conf
 Setup wdio.android.conf files using Appium inspector (capability builder)

+**To enable iOS testing:**
+Set up wdio.ios.conf.ts
+Update selectors as needed

 **How to run test**
-You can run the tests using command "npm run test:android"
+Run the tests with the following command: "npm run test:android"